-The Board authorizes the immediate removal of a student upon a finding by an administrator or superintendent that the student poses a threat of harm to self or others, as evidenced by the prior conduct of such student.
+Immediate Removal: The Board authorizes the immediate removal of a student upon a finding by a principal or Superintendent that the student poses a threat of harm to self or others, as evidenced by the prior conduct of such student.
 Any such removal will be subject to the appropriate due process procedures and in accordance with law.